games-automata-play/games-automata-play.github.io/_posts/2019-11-10-objectives_combination.md

 Our goal is to develop tools using separating automata for solving these questions.
 We refer to this [blog post]({{ '/blog/separation_universal_graphs' | prepend: site.baseurl }}) for the basic definitions.
-Typically, $n$ is the number of vertices, $m$ the number of edges, and in the context of a mean-payoff objective, $W$ is the largest weight in absolute value.
+We let $n$ denote the number of vertices, $m$ the number of edges, and in the context of a mean-payoff objective, $W$ is the largest weight in absolute value.

 #### A general reduction to strongly connected graphs
 Let $W$ be a (positional) objective.
 We first show that if we know separating automata for strongly connected graphs, we can use them to construct separating automata for general graphs.

-The idea is to construct the separating automata for the general graphs recursively, using the property that any run from the graph will eventually end up in one of the strongly connected components.
+The idea is to use the property that any path in the graph will eventually end up in a strongly connected component.
-A first naive construction consists in taking a sequence of $n$ copies of the separating automata for strongly connected graphs: each copy serves as an "attempt", hoping to stabilise in the current strongle connected component.
+A first naive construction consists in taking a sequence of $n$ copies of the separating automata for strongly connected graphs: each copy serves as an "attempt", hoping to stabilise in the current strongly connected component.
 The property above ensures that $n$ attempts are enough.
 A finer construction observes that the total size of the strongly connected components is $n$, the number of vertices.
 Hence we can use a "universal sequence" of separating automata for strongly connected graphs, yielding a smaller separating automaton.